PyPSA/PyPSA/doc/introduction.rst

 Another Python power system tool is `PYPOWER
 <https://github.com/rwl/PYPOWER/>`_, which is based on the
 Matlab-based `MATPOWER <http://www.pserc.cornell.edu//matpower/>`_.
-In contrast to PYPOWER, PyPSA has an easier-to-use data model (objects and pandas DataFrames instead of numpy arrays), support for time-varying data inputs and support for multiply-connected networks using both AC and DC.
+In contrast to PYPOWER, PyPSA has an easier-to-use data model (pandas DataFrames instead of numpy arrays), support for time-varying data inputs and support for multiply-connected networks using both AC and DC.
 PyPSA uses some of the sparse-matrix constructs from PYPOWER.